philscott-dev/planner-nextjs/README.md

 ## "Year" View
 My custom hook was pretty flexible when adding Month view, and when showing 365 days in the Year view, but a 365 day view is pretty worthless and super laggy.
 I've got the view created and intervals set, but need to rework my hook a little bit.

+## Filters
+You need to be able to filter by label/color

 ## Custom Labels
 The ability to store your own custom labels and colors and use support for using a color picker to set colors.